Best

 Supply and Demand

-To understand the state of the Calgary real estate market, it is instructive to consider changes in the population of Calgary and also the number of housing starts.
+For a longer-term horizon, it is instructive to consider changes in the Calgary population and the number of housing starts.

 Calgary Population Chart